 8. A Coffee Table That Holds a Tray

-On the tray: a small stack of books you actually want to be seen with (not the ones you’re trying to hide), a candle, a small vase with flowers (real or dried), maybe one little decorative object you love.
-Everything else (remotes, coasters, your reading glasses) goes in a small basket or a discreet drawer.
+On the tray, put a small stack of books that you would want to be seen with.
+You can also add a little decorative item, a candle, and a small vase with flowers (real or dried).
+Remotes, coasters, reading glasses, and anything else that isn’t decor should be stored in a small basket or a drawer.
 The tray is the hero.
 The tray gets the spotlight.

-This is technique.
-The right tray depends on your coffee table size and your style.
-Look for solid wood, brass, marble, or rattan.
+This is a technique.
+The right tray will depend on your coffee table size and your taste.
+Look for solid wood, brass, marble or rattan.
 Avoid plastic.
-You’re worth a real material.
+You deserve a real material.

 9. Real, Quality Picture Frames

-The grandkid photos.
-The wedding photo.
-The travel photo from that trip to Tuscany in 2007 you still talk about.
-They all deserve to be IN GOOD FRAMES.
-Not the plastic frames from the drugstore.
-Not the giveaway frames that came with the wallet-sized photos.
-Real, lovely frames in a coordinated material (all wood, or all brass, or all white, or all black, but coordinated).
+Those grandkid photos, wedding photos, and travel photos (like that trip to Tuscany in 2007 you never shut up about).
+All of those photos deserve to be IN GOOD FRAMES.
+Not some plastic frame from the Walgreens.
+Not the promotional frame that came with the wallet-sized photos.
+REAL, NICE frames.
+Coordinated material (all wood, all brass, all white, or all black).

 This is technique.
-Pick a frame style and color you love, and slowly replace as you go.
-You don’t have to do it all at once.
+Choose a frame style and color that you love, and then work on gradually replacing them.
+You don’t need to do everything at the same time.

 10. A Beautiful Catchall Bowl Near the Door